-This is a form of agricultural science whose primary focus is to modify the qualities of plants to fit certain goals or objectives.
-A controlled pollination and selection process allows plant breeders to change the gene pool of plants in a way that favours the development of particular genetic characteristics, including high yield, quality, disease and pest resistance, and the ability to withstand unfavourable environmental conditions.
+The definition of Plant breeding can be explained as a form of agricultural science whose primary focus is to modify plants' qualities to fulfil certain objectives.
+A controlled pollination and selection process allows breeders to change the gene pool of plants such that it allows the development of particular genetic characteristics, including high yield, quality, disease and pest resistance, and the ability to withstand unfavourable environmental conditions.
+Plant breeding is a topic of Strategies For Enhancement In Food Production in Biology.

 It involves the identification of the parent plants with desired traits and, successively, the interbreeding of the selected plants in such a way that the resulting offspring have the desired characteristics of both parents.
 In the subsequent generation, selection and evaluation procedures are applied to select organisms that enhance the stabilisation or improvement of such characteristics.